 Email forwarding makes it possible for you to separate where you read your email from your email identity.
+Forwarding takes mail sent to one address, and redirects it to another, without the sender having to know.

 Your email address, your identity, is how you keep in touch, what you use to access many websites... indeed, it's how you're known.
 Email forwarding lets you easily change where you read your mail, without getting a new address.